geomstats/geomstats/CONTRIBUTING.md

 ## Joining the conversation

-`geomstats` is maintained by a growing group of enthusiastic developers&mdash;
+`geomstats` is maintained by a growing group of enthusiastic developers!
-and we're excited to have you join!
 Most of our discussions will take place on open [issues][link_issues].